 Ujor, Victor Chinomso (2010) The physiological response of the white-rot fungus, Schizophyllum commune to Trichoderma Viride, during interspecific mycelial combat.
-PhD thesis, University of Westminster, School of Life Sciences.
+Doctoral thesis, University of Westminster.